Ted Lasso “Biscuits” Spoilers Ahead

-It’s the episode that highlights the detail that this show is about teamwork, and it’s about learning to be a part of something even when you’re far from home.
+The episode highlights the detail that this show is about teamwork, and it’s about learning to be a part of something even when you’re far from home.

 Biscuits and Barbeque Sauce and Home

 In the Pilot, we get a glimpse of the press’ ambush on Ted, and in this episode, we see a similar shot through Rebecca showing to us that ultimately, damaged people, hurt other people.
-That’s this series is a nutshell; it’s a reminder of the fact that people aren’t inherently unkind or evil, but rather people are broken.
+That’s Ted Lasso in a nutshell; it’s a reminder that people aren’t inherently unkind or evil, but rather people are broken.
 And sometimes, broken people don’t know what to do other than to break others.